 Another Chapter Begins

 While the new building shown above provides us with the opportunity to grow, we must stop to remember all the years within our previous location @ 3001 Industrial Avenue.
 R.A.
-Marriner erected that building in 1984.
-33 years this May we moved from our 1st building at 1225 Hodges Street and felt the same way we did this past year.
+Marriner erected that building in 1984, moving us from our 1st building at 1225 Hodges Street.
 The building was new, we had a lot of warehouse space and we all felt very positive about our future.

 With this in mind, we dedicated our new site at 3860 Broad Street to Richard A. Marriner...without his guidance over the years this new chapter of our company would never have taken place.